kelvinsjk/mathlifier/packages/mathlifier/README.md

 ### Functions that are removed

-The following functions, that were available but not documented, are removed in V2.
+The following functions, that were available in V1 but not documented, are removed in V2.

 - linebreak, newline, newParagraph
 - bold, strong, emph, em